Check out our videos of the performances and photographs of the entire week from past years on our multimedia page.

 On Track -

-For those already at the Combatant level and are starting to work towards becoming a Fight Director, register at the “On Track” level.
-There will be opportunities for you to work as an Authorized Combat Instructor, Fight Captain and/or Asst.
+For those who are starting to work towards becoming a Fight Director, register at the “On Track” level.
+There will be opportunities for you to work as a Fight Captain and/or Asst.
 Fight Director depending on what you need.
 Your skills will be honed by working the scenes, culminating in the show to be performed in New York City.